-in 2015.
-Producers have, however, responded with production curtailments which should ease the supply-demand balance slightly • Sulphur outlook: Lack of demand is the key issue for sulphur pricing.
+Sulphur outlook: Lack of demand is the key issue for sulphur pricing.
 The weak phosphate market and the wider downturn in commodity pricing will continue to weigh on any upside in the short term.
-The Indian market has been guiet with demand not expected to emerge until fertilizer subsidies have been agreed.
+The Indian market has been quiet with demand not expected to emerge until fertilizer subsidies have been agreed.
 The Brazilian market is struggling to take off because buyers have been unable to access credit for purchases.

 The shift to a global sulphur surplus expected in 2016 is likely to mean that a lower range of prices will become the norm.
-A number of supply and demand get markets of Brazil and India during developments are in the offing.
-Export availability from the Shah gas project in • Potash outlook: US views are mixed on the UAE is increasing, for example, as potash prospects in 2016, with crop it ramps up capacity.
-OCP in Morocco economics pitched against weather is also expected to import more from Ruwais as it expands its phosphates capacity.
+A number of supply and demand developments are in the offing.
+Export availability from the Shah gas project in the UAE is increasing, for example, as it ramps up capacity.
+OCP in Morocco is also expected to import more from Ruwais as it expands its phosphates capacity.
 Mosaic's one million t/a melter will reduce railed imports of sulphur from Canada into the US market once it is up and running.
-Finally, the continuing Pars Oil & Gas Company (POGC) development in South Pars, Iran, will bring additional new supply to the market
+Finally, the continuing Pars Oil & Gas Company (POGC) development in South Pars, Iran, will bring additional new supply to the market.

-SCIENTIFIC APPROACH^{TO} FERTILIZER COOLING
+SCIENTIFIC APPROACHTO FERTILIZER COOLING